ViacheslavKozlov/fount/README.md

 2. Install dependencies: `npm ci`
 3. Configure Firebase:
 - Create a Firebase project at https://console.firebase.google.com/
-- Update the Firebase configuration in `src/environments/environment.ts` with your project's configuration.
+- Update the Firebase configuration in `src/environments/environment.ts` with your project's configuration or use existed (login: `slavick.cv@gmail.com`, password: `test-test`)

 ## Usage